-Stop for a minute and think how much time you spend in a seated position.
+Stop for a minute and think how much time you spend in a sitting position.
 Whether it’s in your car, behind a desk at work, or eating in a restaurant, we all are sitting for a significant portion of our day.
 That requires you to give some serious thought and consideration to how to access your gun if the need arises.

 Hitting the Road

 For many of us, the commute to and from work takes up a huge portion of our day.
 Here in my home town of Austin, we spend a lot of time sitting in traffic.
-The live music capital of the world is ranked 13th in the nation when it comes to rush hour traffic.
+The Live Music Capital of the world is ranked 13th in the nation when it comes to rush-hour traffic.
 Even off-peak traffic can be a drag and keeps you in a seated position far longer than you’d want.

-Given the frequency and duration of our time behind the wheel, there’s a chance that you may have to draw your gun while seated in your car.
+Given the frequency and duration of our time behind the steering wheel, there’s a chance that you may have to draw your gun while seated in your car.
 Road ragers, carjacking, and other types of violent criminal activities can test your ability to clear your cover garment while inside your vehicle.

 The biggest obstacle to an effective draw from within a vehicle is the seat belt.
 It can be adjusted, but what you don’t want to do is weaken its effectiveness or ability to protect you in a crash.